davecoll3/kokochen/README.md

 ## Owner Goals

-    * Showcase illustrations and previous work.
+    * Showcase illustrations and examples of previous work.
+    * To generate interest in their work.
     * To receive new commissions.
-    * To generate interest in their work.

 &nbsp;